 “On behalf of the congregation of St. Bart’s, I wish to thank the people of St. James Cathedral for their financial, pastoral, and emotional investment in the present and future of our parish.
 Above all I wish to thank you for your ongoing prayers for our ministry together, upon which we rely as we discern the needs of our community and how God is calling us to meet them.”

 – Fr.
 Walter Hannam, Vicar of St. Bartholomew’s

 York Group Projects

 The York Group has a 100-year history of devotion and service at the Cathedral.
 In addition to organizing educational opportunities, the group is pleased to support a variety of outreach efforts by giving financial support through various agencies to provide lodging, meals, clothing and counselling to people in need.
 These financial resources come from a generous bequest left by Anna M. Brock as well as from parishioners and friends.Read More

 Once a year the group holds a baby shower for needy young mothers through Moorelands Community Services.
 Members and friends, especially the very talented Happy Hands Knitting Group, donate handmade baby outfits, quilts, blankets and other necessities for newborns.

 Annual Christmas Food Drive

 Each year, volunteers coordinate a campaign to collect financial support and non-perishable food donations.
-In 2015 approximately $6,400 was raised and many cartons of food collected to support the food programs at St. Bart’s, Regent Park and All Saints, Sherbourne.
+Last Christmas, over $4000 and many cartons of food collected to support the food programs at St. Bart’s, Regent Park.

 Supportive Housing: Members of the cathedral community sit on the boards of two supportive housing projects which we originally helped to initiate.